 The Hanseatic gem of Visby, Sweden

 Enjoy breakfast this morning as the ship arrives in Visby.
 This charming seaside treasure is located on the large Swedish island of Gotland.
 Rightfully declared a UNESCO World Heritage Site for the extraordinary preservation of its medieval port area, Visby was a key link in the powerful Hanseatic League.
-Enjoy a "Hidden Visby" walking tour, including introductions to Almedalen, Powder Tower, Fish Alley, and Visby Cathedral.
-Plus, visit the Gotland Museum, which has keys to some of the most thrilling (and locked) historical buildings and ruins in Visby.
-Join our knowledgeable guides who will unlock the doors to exciting worlds where time has stood still.
+Enjoy a "Highlights of Visby" - morning panoramic and walking tour of Visby, including panoramic tour, with a stop by the town wall and a walking tour of Visby Old Town (Almedalen, Powder Tower , Fish Alley and Visby Cathedral).
 Then return to the ship for lunch.

 Leisure time in the afternoon allows you more time to return to favorite spots on your own; perhaps you will duck into the cathedral to admire its lovely stained glass and ornate altarpiece.
 Or, enjoy the ship's amenities — maybe you'll reserve a massage, hit the gym, or even pick up some items in the boutique.
 Before dinner, hear another fascinating lecture, followed by a port talk on tomorrow's adventures.